 Chinatown

-The Qing Empire and the GMD government have negotiated with the French colonial regime for a special status of the Overseas Chinese in Vietnam.
+The Qing Empire and the GMD government had negotiated with the French colonial regime for a special status of the Overseas Chinese in Vietnam.
 They received the privileges to establish their own schools,freedom of vocation, and protection against tax discrimination.
 By the time Vietnam achieved independence from the French in 1954, it had become evident that no Vietnamese government could ensure stability without integrating the influential and widespread Chinese population or at least confirming their political allegiance.
 Interestingly, despite the uneven distribution of Chinese communities in Vietnam and the ongoing political unrest in Indochina, both Hanoi and Saigon were equally eager to promote the full integration of the Chinese into Vietnamese society.

-In 1955, the People's Republic of China and North Vietnam agree, Hanoi will register all Overseas Chinese and treat them as if they are Vietnamese.
+In 1955, the People's Republic of China and North Vietnam agreed, Hanoi will register all Overseas Chinese and treat them as if they are Vietnamese.
 The Overseas Chinese may voluntarily adopt Vietnamese nationality after a period of ideological training.

 The South Vietnamese government determined in 1955 that all children from mixed marriages are Vietnamese and in 1956 that all Chinese born in Vietnam are Vietnamese.
-After political and economic pressure from the local Chinese community, Saigon eases the measures.
+After political and economic pressure from the local Chinese community, Saigon eased the measures.

 "In January 1955 the Chinese ambassador told… that ‘the agents of Jiang Jieshi exert an extremely strong influence’ on Haiphong’s 40,000 Chinese inhabitants.
 The ambassador went on to say that the Chinese minority in Vietnam had been, by and large, reluctant to join the anti-colonial resistance movement."